Breed Facts

 CLUN FOREST SHEEP

-Clun Forests were first imported to North America in 1970, and the North American Clun Forest Association was established in 1974.
+The North American Clun Forest Association was established in 1974.
 The breed has proven adaptable and useful, and it is now distributed from Ontario to Hawaii.
 As part of its emphasis on production qualities, the breed association prohibits showing and will only register rams that are born as twins.
-The breed’s characteristics make it a natural choice for grass-based production, as they are easy keepers and excellent producers.

 Did you know: